manthan2905/IT202-007/public_html/Project/proposal.md

       - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
         - Screenshot #1 description explaining what you're trying to show
 ### End Line item / Feature Template

+#### Don't delete this

+- [ ] \(11/30/2021 of completion) Project setup steps (from the proposal bullet point, if it's a sub-point indent it properly)
+  -  List of Evidence of Feature Completion
+    - Status: Completed (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
+### End Line item / Feature Template

+#### Don't delete this

+- [ ] \(11/30/2021 of completion) Create the Transactions table (from the proposal bullet point, if it's a sub-point indent it properly)
+  -  List of Evidence of Feature Completion
+    - Status: Completed (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
+### End Line item / Feature Template

+#### Don't delete this

+- [ ] \(11/30/2021 of completion) Dashboard page (from the proposal bullet point, if it's a sub-point indent it properly)
+  -  List of Evidence of Feature Completion
+    - Status: Completed (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
+### End Line item / Feature Template

+#### Don't delete this

+- [ ] \(11/30/2021 of completion) User will be able to create a checking account (from the proposal bullet point, if it's a sub-point indent it properly)
+  -  List of Evidence of Feature Completion
+    - Status: Completed (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
+### End Line item / Feature Template

+#### Don't delete this

+- [ ] \(11/30/2021 of completion) User will be able to list their accounts (from the proposal bullet point, if it's a sub-point indent it properly)
+  -  List of Evidence of Feature Completion
+    - Status: Completed (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
+### End Line item / Feature Template

+#### Don't delete this

+- [ ] \(11/30/2021 of completion) User will be able to click an account for more information (from the proposal bullet point, if it's a sub-point indent it properly)
+  -  List of Evidence of Feature Completion
+    - Status: Completed (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
+### End Line item / Feature Template

+#### Don't delete this

+- [ ] \(11/30/2021 of completion) User will be able to deposit/withdraw from their account(s) (from the proposal bullet point, if it's a sub-point indent it properly)
+  -  List of Evidence of Feature Completion
+    - Status: Completed (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
+### End Line item / Feature Template

 - Milestone 3
 - Milestone 4
 ### Intructions